"To educate, train, and develop leaders of character and to prepare Cadets to become U.S. Army Officers."

 CSUN Army Reserve Officers' Training Corps (ROTC) is a cross-enrollment program apart of the UCLA Army ROTC Bruin Battalion.
 The program hosts one of the best leadership development programs in the nation and trains Cadets/Students to become future Officers in the U.S. Army.
 Army ROTC curriculum prepares you with the tools, training and experiences that will help develop you into a successful Army Officer.
 Learn more about our program.

-Students attending these schools can also participate in the CSUN Army ROTC program: Pepperdine University, Cal Lutheran University, Masters College, and surrounding junior colleges
+Students attending these schools can also participate in the CSUN Army ROTC program: Pepperdine University, Cal Lutheran University, Cal State LA, The Master's University, and surrounding junior colleges.